 If I were in your shoes I would use that gap year to do some travel and see for yourself, first hand, what you need to get the most out of further travels.

 I would certainly not encourage you to study "for the sake of it."
-I did that, to please misguided parents, and wasted years getting a degree which was worse than useless as it taught me to think in a way which was contrary to what I needed for the things I really wanted to be doing with my life. about 1 year ago
+I did that, to please misguided parents, and wasted years getting a degree which was worse than useless as it taught me to think in a way which was contrary to what I needed for the things I really wanted to be doing with my life. over 1 year ago

 Everett - in short...BOTH!
 However, deciding the order is the tricky part.
 I finished university after doing a business degree and was terrified of all of the suits going off to jobs in Accounting.
 So, I planned a gap year - teaching English in Thailand, volunteering in Cambodia and just traveling around Southeast Asia.
 I then ended up on a one-way ticket to Australia where my degree in marketing enabled me to quickly land a contract working for the marketing team at World Nomads.
 If I hadn't had the degree that wouldn't have been possible - so I'm really pleased with the order that I chose.
 But, if you really don't know what you want to do - and if you know that you'll definitely head back to uni after a trip (I never went back to my home country) - I would take the year off first.
 I believe that fortune rewards the bold, but doing a bit of prep work (degree, training, etc.) first will open up even more opportunities than just landing some fun bar work while abroad.
-Hope this helps! about 1 year ago
+Hope this helps! over 1 year ago